dhellmann/pymotw/PyMOTW/site/index.rst

         The standard library documentation for this module.

     :ref:`sys-imports`
-        Discussion from :mod:`sys` about how the import path works.
+        Description of how the import path defined in :mod:`sys` works.

     `Running code at Python startup <http://nedbatchelder.com/blog/201001/running_code_at_python_startup.html>`__
         Post from Ned Batchelder discussing ways to cause the Python